 ISLAND FISHING KAUAI -FISH REPORT

-Kauai Fishing east side fishing grounds have had an abundant amount of small size tuna.
+Kauai Fishing east side fishing grounds have had schools of small size tuna (10 to 40 pounds).
 Mostly Yellow Fin & Skip Jack, known in Hawaii as Ahi & Aku.
 Big Yellow Fin Tuna or Ahi 100 pounds are around as well as Big eye Tuna over 100 pounds are possible.
 Mahi mahi also known as Dolphin or Dorado are now appearing in numbers and small to medium sizes are common with larger ones here and there.
 Ono also known as Wahoo have been hooked recently.
 Another species the short billed spear fish or Hebi has been hooked recently.
 Pacific Blue Marlin and Striped Marlin are around and hooking large sized ones is possible daily.
 Fishing Kauai is an amazing experience.
 Spring is a great time to hook into all the Pelagic fish group.
 Tropical pacific blue water fishing at it's finest.
 Check out Island Fishing Kauai BLOG page for recent catches and updates.

 KAUAI HAWAII ANUAL FISHING ALMANAC